Launch

 What Launch Funds

 The Launch program supports new and emerging cultural and science organizations in King County.
-Organizations that are selected through the Launch program will receive three years of unrestricted general operating support and will also have access to additional capacity-building support services.
+Organizations that are selected through the Launch program will receive three years of general operating support and will also have access to additional capacity-building support services.

 You can use this grant: